About Our Church

 All Saints Church

-The Assistant Bishop of Leicester, Christopher Boyle, who
+The Assistant Bishop of Leicester, the Rt Revd Christopher Boyle, who

 conducted the welcome services at both the Cathedral and All Saints on